 Women, Water, and International Experiential Learning

-C. Elmore and A. C. Elmore, "Women, Water, and International Experiential Learning," Safe Drinking Water: Where Science Meets Policy - Environmental Symposium of the University of North Carolina at Chapel Hill, University of North Carolina at Chapel Hill, Jan 2006.
+C. Elmore and A. C. Elmore, "Women, Water, and International Experiential Learning," Safe Drinking Water: Where Science Meets Policy - Environmental Symposium of the University of North Carolina at Chapel Hill (2006, Chapel Hill, NC), University of North Carolina at Chapel Hill, Mar 2006.

 Geosciences and Geological and Petroleum Engineering

 Keywords and Phrases

 K-12 Outreach; Capstone Engineering Design; Infant-Mortality; Safe Water